 Both Light and Dark have three fuses on their inner wall – your ultimate goal is to destroy these – and four smaller, standalone cylinders spread across the main floor.
-These four cylinders extend below to the floor to the basement, where a control panel is attached to each.
+These four cylinders extend below the floor to the basement, where a control panel is attached to each.
 The cylinder that’s furthest into the basement area from the entrance has a second panel on a wall nearby.
 That’s a total of ten control panels, split evenly between Light and Dark.
 Number them: L1 through 5, and D1 through 5.
 You can see through the glass floor around each cylinder to see the control panels in the basement below, and at the start of the encounter you can all go into the basement to look around, so take this time to agree which panels are which.

-There are two buffs, operator (which is red) and scanner (which is yellow), and three augment machines where the buffs can be deposited and picked up – one in Light, one in Dark, and one in the basement.
+There are two buffs, the operator (which is red) and the scanner (which is yellow), and three augment machines where the buffs can be deposited and picked up – one in Light, one in Dark, and one in the basement.
 Only the operator can activate the control panels (by shooting or punching them).
 To trigger a damage phase, the operator has to shoot four of the ten panels in the basement.
 They’ll always need to shoot two on each side.
 Shooting the wrong panel triggers a cooker in the basement that kills the operator.
-The scanner buff enables you to identify which panels to shoot – they will be highlighted with a gold glow.
+The scanner buff enables you to identify which panels to shoot – they will be highlighted with a golden glow.

-The fuses in the centre wall – the ones you need to destroy – correspond with miniature versions on a display in the basement.
+The fuses in the center wall – the ones you need to destroy – correspond with miniature versions on a display in the basement.
 The miniatures will be highlighted in the sequence you need to shoot them, just as the control panels are, except now it’s the operator who needs the scanner buff to be able to see the highlights and call them out to the teams in Light and Dark to shoot.
 So you need to trade the scanner buff down to them.

 When the encounter begins, the doors between the basement, Light, and Dark will all be locked.
 The challenge is to trade the scanner buff between sides, so as to enable you to identify and call out the correct panels to shoot for the operator.
 To further complicate things, Sentinel Servitors will spawn which will prevent the augment trading machines from working.

 The operator buff starts in the augment machines and taking it begins the encounter.
-The scanner buff is held by a vandal who always spawns in the Dark room.
+The scanner buff is held by a vandal who always spawns in the dark room.

 Divide into a Light team of two people, a Dark team of three, and a designated operator.
 Light and Dark teams should have a designated scanner each.

-- Dark scanner takes the scanner buff – by now the operator should be in the basement – and runs around the cylinders in Dark looking down into the basement.
+- The Dark scanner takes the scanner buff – by now the operator should be in the basement – and runs around the cylinders in Dark looking down into the basement.
 Call out the two panels down there that the operator needs to shoot.